rocksongabriel/solved-codewars-challenges/README.md

     942  -->  9 + 4 + 2 = 15  -->  1 + 5 = 6
 132189  -->  1 + 3 + 2 + 1 + 8 + 9 = 24  -->  2 + 4 = 6
 493193  -->  4 + 9 + 3 + 1 + 9 + 3 = 29  -->  2 + 9 = 11  -->  1 + 1 = 2

+## Detect Pangram
+A pangram is a sentence that contains every single letter of the alphabet at least once.
+For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

+Given a string, detect whether or not it is a pangram.
+Return True if it is, False if not.
+Ignore numbers and punctuation.